 Advanced natural and homeopathic kit to promote health during allergy season

 What is 'the advanced natural and homeopathic kit to promote health during allergy season'?

 - This kit consists of our SPRING ALLERGIES (POLLENPET), KIDNEY DRAINER, LIVER DRAINER and LYMPH 2 products.

 - The KIDNEY DRAINER natural product helps detox the kidneys and drain toxins, thereby supporting kidney and urinary functions.

 - The LIVER DRAINER natural product promotes the drainage of toxins present in the liver, thereby supporting liver functions and digestion.

 - The LYMPH 2 natural product promotes lymphatic drainage as well as drainage of cellular waste.
 It promotes the cleaning and filtering of blood.

 Who is this kit suitable for?

-- This natural product can be used for all animals (cats, dogs, rabbits, horses, etc.).
+- This natural product can be used for dogs and cats.

 How to administer the natural product?